12 free Mac cleaners: Get a clean and fast Mac in minutes

 We clean our rooms and clothes so why not our Macs?
 But who can waste the entire day digging through folders and files?
 There are so many places like music, videos, apps and email downloads, and countless more locations on your Mac where junk and clutter accumulates.

-To start off, we've made a quick comparison chart about best Mac cleaners for Mac.
+To start off, we've made a quick comparison chart about the best Mac cleaners for Mac.

 1. CleanMyMac X